-The Morton Arboretum welcomes back its popular Enchanted Railroad this winter with a theme celebrating the natural beauty that comes with every season.
-Opening January 13, the 15th annual event will feature a larger-than-life platform with two levels—perfect for the smallest visitors to enjoy—and 12 toy trains, including miniature replicas of Chicago’s familiar Metra and Amtrak trains.
+The beloved Enchanted Railroad returns to The Morton Arboretum this winter with a theme celebrating trees from around the world.
+Opening January 13, the 16th annual event will feature a larger-than-life platform with two levels—perfect for the smallest visitors to enjoy—and 12 toy trains, including miniature replicas of Metra and Amtrak trains.

-- Miniatures highlighting some of the Arboretum’s events.
-To welcome the Arboretum’s new exhibit, Origami in the Garden, debuting May 17, the railroad display will include nature-themed and intricately created origami pieces.
-Look for other small figurines like the sled dogs of our Husky Heroes event, January 28 and 29.
+- Miniatures highlighting many of the Arboretum’s events.
+As visitors make their way around the display, they can spot a Chinese pagoda and European-style cottage, which call to mind the Arboretum’s cultural festivals in the summer and early fall.
+Look for other small figurines like the sled dogs of the Husky Heroes event, January 27 and 28.

 The Enchanted Railroad is assembled and run in partnership with the LGB Model Railroad Club of Chicago.

 The Morton Arboretum’s Enchanted Railroad is open from 10 a.m. to 4 p.m. on weekdays and 9 a.m. to 4 p.m. weekends through February 19, and is free with the price of admission.
 Visitors can pick up timed tickets at the Visitor Center Information Desk.